 The Centers for Disease Control and Prevention (CDC) recommend at least 150 minutes of moderate exercise per week.
 That’s two hours and 30 minutes — less than the length of some movies — spread out over a week.
 However, whether this is enough exercise for you will depend on your current level of activity and your fitness goals.

 The best way to find out is to get started.
-Using a pedometer, fitness tracker, or smart phone app, track your walking distance daily to establish a baseline.
-The number of steps will most likely be lower than 10,000 per day If you have an active lifestyle, your benchmark may be above 10,000 steps.
+Using a pedometer, fitness tracker, or smart phone app, track your steps on a daily basis to establish a baseline.
+The number of steps will most likely be lower than 10,000 per day, but if you have an active lifestyle, your benchmark may be higher.